One of many names of a group that has been recording and performing for over 55 years, but who are they now and what are they doing?

-As she approaches her 80th year, Grace retired from performing in 2010.
+As she approached her 80th year, Grace retired from performing in 2010.
 The condition of her health is often reported following numerous stays in hospital for surgery and even being induced in a coma for two months in 2006 following a tracheotomy.
 In 1999 she was ranked as the twentieth greatest female of Rock and Roll in a VH1 poll.

-for everything Jefferson Airplane, check out the OFFICIAL WEBSITE
+For everything Jefferson Airplane, check out the OFFICIAL WEBSITE

-for everything Jefferson Starship, check out their OFFICIAL WEBSITE
+For everything Jefferson Starship, check out their OFFICIAL WEBSITE

-and for everything Starship, check out their OFFICIAL WEBSITE
+And for everything Starship, check out their OFFICIAL WEBSITE

 Take a look at all our other Where Are They Now posts and don’t forget to follow the playlist!